Effects of Hurricane Ike in Texas: Bolivar Peninsula and southern Chambers County

-Bolivar Peninsula got the strong side of the storm.

-Bolivar Peninsula, just east across the water from the landfall site on Galveston Island, had been submerged under the storm tide.
+Bolivar Peninsula got the strong side of the storm; as it located just east across the water from the landfall site on Galveston Island, it had been submerged under the storm tide.

 Water from the storm surge was over the first floor of many houses.

 Most, if not all of the communities previously located on the Bolivar Peninsula, which together with Galveston Island separates Galveston Bay from the Gulf of Mexico, were utterly devastated.
 Based on an extensive aerial survey conducted on the afternoons of Saturday, September 13 and Sunday, September 14, very little remains west of the community of High Island.
 The area of total or near-total destruction includes Caplen, Port Bolivar, and the area surrounding Gregory Park.
-Most, if not all of the structures that had been situated along the length of Highway 87 west of High Point, as well as Highway 108 on the western edge of Bolivar, were destroyed.
+Most, if not all of the structures that had been situated along the length of SH 87 west of High Point, as well as Loop 108 on the western edge of Bolivar, were destroyed.

 Crystal Beach, a populous community located roughly at the midpoint of the peninsula, was submerged and destroyed; waves and wind pounded houses, and even some houses elevated on 14-ft (4.3-m) stilts rolled into the waters.
-The tiny beachfront community of Gilchrist, which sat astride the north-facing Rollover Bay on Bolivar, was completely swept away, save for only a few homes.
+The tiny beachfront community of Gilchrist, which sat astride the north-facing Rollover Pass, was completely swept away, save for only a few homes.
 One of these homes, the only one in its neighborhood to remain intact (although it was rendered uninhabitable), attracted widespread media interest after images of it began to appear in newspapers and on television.
 At least six bodies were found in an extensive search.

 Two flood water sensors in Chambers County, Texas, survived Ike's storm surge, while those on eastern Bolivar Peninsula were left inoperable during the hurricane.
-Along the Eastern shores of Galveston Bay surge heights were measured at 16.9 ft and a measurement along SH126 measured 17.0 ft.
-Massive amounts of surge carried debris, largely from Bolivar Peninsula and southern Chambers County were left along the northern coast of Rollover bay Chambers county.
+Along the eastern shores of Galveston Bay surge heights were measured at 16.9 ft and a measurement along SH 124 measured 17.0 ft.
+Massive amounts of surge carried debris, largely from Bolivar Peninsula and southern Chambers County were left along the northern coast of Rollover Pass.

 There is controversy whether houses near the beach are allowed to be rebuilt if they are destroyed by such storms.